ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 array([ 0, 22, 76])
 ```

-This works fine, but, using `einsum`, we can do better:
+This works fine, but using `einsum` we can do better:

 ```
 >>> np.einsum('i,ij->i', A, B)
 array([ 0, 22, 76])
 ```

+Why better?
+In short because we didn't need to reshape `A` at all and, most importantly, the multiplication didn't create a temporary array like `A[:, np.newaxis] * B` did.
+Instead, `einsum` simply summed the products along the rows as it went.
 Even for this tiny example, I timed `einsum` to be about three times faster.

-This is because we didn't need to reshape/index `A` and, most importantly, the multiplication didn't create a temporary array like `A[:, np.newaxis] * B` did.
-Instead, `einsum` simply summed the products along the rows as it went.

 ## How to use `einsum`